-8. Why is public display of ivory for sale not allowed?
+11. Why is public display of ivory for sale not allowed?

-The sale of elephant ivory or ivory products is not permitted from 1 September 2021.
+The sale of elephant ivory or ivory products will not be permitted from 1 September 2021.
 In this regard, the display of elephant ivory or ivory products for the purpose of sale is also not permitted.
-Public display of elephant ivory or ivory products for educational or religious purposes is permitted.
+Public display of elephant ivory or ivory products for educational or religious purposes will continue to be permitted.

-9. Can I wear elephant ivory accessories?
+12. Can I wear elephant ivory accessories?